os-guy/HyprNoon/README.md

 - [License](#-license)

 ## ✨ Features
-- **Aim**: The main focus is to provide a Flexible Experience While using it its for your imagination.
+- **Aim**: The main focus is to provide a Flexible Experience, While using it its for your imagination.
 - **User-Friendly**: Designed for ease of use, ensuring a smooth experience for all users.
 - **Feature-Rich**: Packed with functionalities to enhance your desktop environment.
 - **Resource-Friendly**: Optimized to use minimal system resources while providing maximum performance.